Provo Tabernacle: Fire

 The fate of a notable original artwork, Minerva Teichert's 1934 painting Restoration of the Melchizedek Priesthood, remained unknown until 22 December.
 Due to the significance of the painting, the Provo fire marshal permitted fire task force members to enter the east end of the ruined building despite dangerous conditions.
 In the late afternoon, searchers located the remnants of the painting, which was almost completely destroyed by the fire, and were able to identify it primarily due to the melted Plexiglass of its protective cover.
 The remnants of the painting were photographed and diagrammed before being turned over to BYU Risk Management officials for transportation to the property owners for preservation.
 Fire crews stated that, had they been aware of the significance of the painting, they would have made efforts to recover it prior to the collapse of the building's roof.
-The painting, valued at USD $1.5 million, represented 10% of the building's total estimated loss in the fire.
+The painting, valued at US$1.5 million, represented 10% of the building's total estimated loss in the fire.

-Other major losses included the tabernacle Austin pipe organ (the value of which de Azevedo estimated at over USD $1 million), a rented USD $100,000 Fazioli grand piano, a USD $20,000 Lyon & Healy concert grand harp, and USD $2 million in KBYU videography equipment in a single production truck.
+Other major losses included the tabernacle Austin pipe organ (the value of which de Azevedo estimated at over US$1 million), a rented US$100,000 Fazioli grand piano, a US$20,000 Lyon & Healy concert grand harp, and US$2 million in KBYU videography equipment in a single production truck.